cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge PSR into Edge/001_merge_psr_into_edge.md

 - views & uploaders
 	- install `wkhtmltopdf` software and gems
 - workers, helpers, exceptions
+- rake tasks, documentation

 This order considers classes that are needed for others to work and goes up to less needed.

 ## Namespace

-To create clear boundaries between Ruby classes and facilitate working in this satellite app I think it's best to keep this incoming classes in a unique folder to act as a namespace.
+To create clear boundaries between existing Ruby classes and facilitate working in this satellite app I think it's best to keep these incoming classes in a unique folder to act as a namespace.

 For example, all incoming model files will live at `app/models/patient_self_report/*.rb`.
 By doing this we make it clear that everything under the namespace belongs to the Patient Self Report domain and will provide a clear path forward whenever anyone would need to work on this app.